Specialist Summits - BST (British Summer Time, GMT+1)

 Presentation/interview

 As nations strive to bring vital infrastructure and industries onshore to ensure national sovereignty if not survival, what opportunities will arise for private capital?
-To what extent is energy security driving the energy transition in Europe and Asia today?
+To what extent is energy security driving the energy transition globally today?

 How are UK pension funds gearing up towards 2030?
 What lessons can be learnt from other markets or other investor types?
 What do UK pension funds want and how should GPs be positioning themselves?